 What has changed and what remains the same?

 Someone who is highly optimistic about continuity of identity could say that there is something that Baby is, something unchanging that has continued across these years.
 There could also be a viable option that there are some things about Baby which have changed and others which have/will remain the same.

 An alternative to such confidence about continuity of identity would be to say that nothing about Baby is the same.
 The only similarity that now-Baby has to then-Baby is that they both belong to canis lupus familiaris, a subspecies of wolves.
 Personal identity of Baby, that is, the ways in which Baby behaves with the world around him now are completely different from how he behaved with the world then.

-Systematizing the above view, Process Structural Realism (PSR) answers that there has been a continuation of structure (which determines his memebership as a kind in the world), that is, Baby is still a member of canis lupus familiaris; however, his identity (who-he-is¹ If there is a who-he-is at all is very much a contested topic in general metaphysics.
+Systematizing the above view, an ontology which prioritizes structures, relations and interactions (over substances and essences) would say that there has been a continuation of structure (which determines his memebership as a kind in the world), that is, Baby is still a member of canis lupus familiaris; however, his identity (who-he-is¹ If there is a who-he-is at all is very much a contested topic in general metaphysics.
 This also forms a part of my research.) is the way in which he relates with the world around him (via interactions) and that has clearly (almost completely) changed.

 Talking about identity across time forms a tiny and significant part of my research on foundation of processes.
 My primary research is on metaphysics of structures, relations and interactions.
 I am interested in understanding how identities of entities (more appropriately, systems or structures) belonging to varying scales of reality are formed through relations and interactions.
 Currently, I am evaluating Ontic Structure Realism during my doctoral research.